rutu-sh/bootstrapping-with-kubernetes/src/chapter-1/chapter_1.md

 # Concepts

-We cover the following concepts in this chapter:
+We cover the basic concepts of Kubernetes in this chapter.